X

 Deanna conducting a focus group for ALSACFor my practicum, I worked at American Lebanese Syrian Associated Charities (ALSAC) over the summer of 2015.
 By examining existing research and using anthropological theory, I wrote and delivered several reports: 1) the meaning of donating to St. Jude in honor or memory of someone special; 2) fundraising experiences of participants in marathons and other fitness events; 3) understanding mission bias; and 4) gender and giving.

 I designed a focus group project to examine gendered motivators for giving to St. Jude.
-In order to understand donating more generally, I facilitated two additional focus groups.
-The analysis in ongoing, so be sure to come to the Practicum Forum to find out what I learned.
+To understand donating more generally, I facilitated two additional focus groups.
+The analysis is ongoing, so be sure to come to the Practicum Forum to find out what I learned.

 Daryl Stephens